MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-Tests.md

 # Currently supported BTP tests

 These are the currently supported tests.
-Additional tests are planned and under development.
-Updates will be listed here as they become available.
+Additional tests are planned and under development by both Microsoft and partners.
+If you need additional test functionality please contact BTPSupport@microsoft.com so we can collaborate.

 - [Pairing Tests](testing-BTP-tests-pairing.md)
 - [HID Tests](testing-BTP-tests-hid.md)